archetype2142/toy-app/README.md

 View the toy-app in action [here]('http://ritwick-microposts-app.herokuapp.com/')
 <hr>

-This application uses rails v 4.2.0 alond with other dependencies stated in the gemfile. sqlite3, byebug and spring gems are only for development and testing purposes, for production postgress is being used which can be switched with any other database
+This application uses rails <b>v 4.2.0</b> along with other dependencies mentionened in the [gemfile]('https://github.com/archetype2142/toy-app/blob/master/Gemfile'). sqlite3, byebug and spring gems are only for development and testing purposes, for production postgress is being used which can be switched with any other database

 You need to migrate the database before using the program using rake<br>